Everything you need to know about health and driving

 If you’re in charge of any vehicle, you need to make sure you’re fit to drive and don’t present a danger to yourself or anyone else.
 As part of this responsibility, you should consider any health conditions that could affect you physically or mentally – from broken limbs and seizures to strokes or the possible side effects of medication.

-Why does my health matter to my driving?
+Why does my health matter when driving?

 When it comes to driving, safety is obviously the top priority and driving while unfit to do so could have potentially fatal consequences – for yourself, the passengers in your vehicle, other motorists and pedestrians.